-First person : Appropriate to use when discussing your actions, such as procedures, activities and research.
+First person : Appropriate to use when discussing or describing your actions, such as procedures, activities and research.

 Example: “I assessed …” “I studied …” “I performed …”

-Third person : Appropriate to use when discussing your work and the work of your cohorts.
+Third person : Appropriate to use when discussing or describing the work of your cohorts.